by Terry Heick

-It is also among the most troublesome due to its relativity.
+It is also among the most troublesome due to its subjectivity.
+What does it mean?
+What are its characteristics?
 Rigorous for whom?
-And more importantly, how can you “cause” it?
+And more importantly, how can you use to promote understanding?

 Barbara Blackburn, author of “Rigor is not a 4-Letter Word,” shared 5 “myths” concerning rigor, and they are indicative of the common misconceptions: that difficult, dry, academic, sink-or-swim learning is inherently rigorous.

 Myth #1: Lots of Homework is a Sign of Rigor

 Myth #2: Rigor Means Doing More

 Myth #4: Providing Support Means Lessening Rigor

 Myth #5: Resources Do Not Equal Rigor

 Why Rigor Matters

 Rigor matters because it imposes cognitive load on students, forcing them to confront misconceptions, reconsider positions, separate the implicit from the explicit, and other critical thinking practices that distinguish shaky familiarity from true understanding.